Charles Baudin: Biography

 After the Restoration, Baudin was forced into retirement, and in 1816 joined the merchant marine.
-Under the July Monarchy, however, he returned to military service.
-In 1838, he became a Rear Admiral and became Commander-in-Chief of the squadron sent to Mexico during the so-called "Pastry War."
+Under the July Monarchy, he returned to military service and was promoted to Captain in 1834.
+In 1838, he became a Rear Admiral and became Commander-in-Chief of the squadron sent to Mexico during the so-called "Pastry War".
 In this conflict he commanded the French forces at the Battle of Veracruz on 27 November 1838, against the fort of Vera Cruz, San Juan de Ulúa.
 The fort gave itself up the next day.

 In January 1839, Baudin was named a Vice Admiral and in the following year he was entrusted with a military and diplomatic mission to Buenos Aires.
 He also received command over the fleet in South American waters.
 In 1841, he took over the Ministry of Marine, but quickly resigned and became maritime prefect in Toulon.

 In 1848, after the February Revolution, he became commander-in-chief of France's Mediterranean Fleet.
 In this position, he took part in the Battle of Lazzaroni and of troops against Naples, and then moved toward Sicily, where he was defeated by the forces of Carlo Filangieri.

 In 1849, Baudin returned with his family to Ischia, where he died on 7 June 1854.
 Not long beforehand, he had been named a full Admiral.